Yyassin/floralyfe/WeeklyUpdates/week7/Yousef_Yassin_week7.md

        - I added a GraphQL server to wrap the Firestore database which currently only has a plant "Vital"(s) schema with queries, mutations and subscriptions(!).
 I aim to complete the GraphQL API this coming week.
        - A few things happened on the Python end too...
        - Setup the core architecture of the system to consist of a WebSocket Receiver that routes messages to various nodes in our system.
 Configured each node to consists of a 2 threads: a main one and a listener.
 This has been tested and seems to work as intended.
 In fact, end-to-end communication was established at this point with general JSON (so any message really).
+       - Added OpenCV support in the Raspberry Pi along with the PiCamera and image transmission over websockets.
        - Added OpenCV filters to estimate the growth of a plant through the application of a green mask and one that estimates the light in a frame through the CIELAB colour scheme.
          - These have also been tested: I don't have ideal results to compare them to but the use of different images (and using testing threshold produced by solid colours) produce results that are consistent relative to eachother which is good enough.
        - Quite a few more small maintenance tasks were also performed: updating the README, helping my teammates setup their environments, upgrading the continuous integration workflow, adding a gpio mocking library and example, etc.